How to Buy the Perfect Engagement Ring

 Bring a wingwoman

-If you’re happy to share your big secret with her best friend or a female relation, bring her along.
-She will have a good idea of which styles your lady is lusting after and which will best suit her style.
-She will also be in a better position to do some last minute digging without raising suspicion!
+If you’re happy to share your big secret with her best friend or a relation, bring them along.
+They will have a good idea of which styles your lady is lusting after and which will best suit her style.
+They will also be in a better position to do some last minute digging without raising suspicion!

 Pick the right metal